Project Background

 1. The Z pattern with the color themes of the company enhances visual design of this section.
 Every participant rated highly of this redesign.

-2. We removed the button because we do not need it now.
+2. I removed the button because they do not need it now.

 Before